mesum-exe/odin-recipes/README.md

 # odin-recipes
 This is a basic recipe website.
-The website will consist of a main index page which will have links to a few recipes.
+The website will consist of a main index page which will have links to three recipes:
+Tiramisu: Includes image, description, list of ingredients, and list of steps.
+Burrito Bowl: Includes image, description, list of ingredients, and list of steps.
+Tomato Soup: Includes image, description, list of ingredients, and list of steps.

 THis website does not use CSS yet.